 How many examples must include a portfolio?

-It is a difficult question, but you must have at least 20 jobs for a physical portfolio and at least 30 for your portfolio online.
+It is a difficult question, but you must have at least 20 jobs for a physical portfolio and at least 30 for your online portfolio.

-You must demonstrate a breadth and variety in your work, so if you select multiple projects, try to be unique and impress everyone individually.
+You must demonstrate a breadth and variety in your work, so if you select multiple projects, ensures that you are unique and impress each individually.

 What is your job?

 Include in your portfolio only what fits the job profile you are looking for.

 If you want to be creative director, for example, will not have many end gear (maybe none).